 - Use your knowledge of project management methodology and say no to requirements by stakeholders or clients that are beyond the project scope.

-A good project manager knows how to avoid scope creep at all costs by effective project planning.
+A good project manager knows how to avoid scope creep at all costs through effective project planning.
 In the case of scope creep, they use their project management knowledge and skills to manage it effectively.
 So, the project gets completed on schedule and within the estimated budget.
-With a proper understanding of the various kinds of risks in project management like scope creep, project managers can help achieve the objectives of the organization by ensuring project delivery success.
-This can be done by earning the Project Management Professional (PMP) Certification through training provided by a verified training provider.
+With a proper understanding of the various kinds of risks in project management, like scope creep, project managers can help achieve the objectives of the organization by ensuring project delivery success.
+Individuals can acheive this by earning the Project Management Professional (PMP) Certification through training provided by a verified training provider.
 Also, project managers can improve their project management knowledge and become PMP Certified.